 Mr YUAN joined the Group in 2015.
 He is Deputy Chief Executive of the Group in charge of the financial market business, including Global Markets, Investment Management, Asset Management and other capital market-related businesses.
 He is Chairman of BOCHK Asset Management Limited and Director of BOC Insurance (International) Holdings Company Limited.
 Mr YUAN has over 30 years of experience in the industry with solid professional expertise and management experience.
 He has held different positions in the financial market businesses at Head Office and in various overseas branches of BOC.
 Mr YUAN joined the Trading Department of BOC in 1983, then held positions in the Paris and Tokyo branches, as well as the Trading Department and Global Financial Markets Department of BOC Head Office.
-Mr YUAN was Director (Trading) of the Global Financial Markets Department in 2006 and was promoted to General Manager (Trading) of the Financial Markets Unit in 2010.
+Mr YUAN was Director (Trading) of the Global Financial Markets Unit in 2010.
 Prior to joining the Group as Deputy Chief Executive (Financial Markets) in November 2015, he served as General Manager of the Hong Kong Branch, BOC.
 Mr YUAN graduated from Renmin University of China majoring in International Finance.